 Rarely offered on the market this Agave has an unusual form due to the tightly held leaves.
 It occurs at elevations up to 8000ft so should tolerate dry cold to at least -6C.
 It has great symmetry making it a wonderful specimen for pot culture Positio...

-A fantastic Aloe, which has proven to be hardy down to -8/-10 degrees Centigrade; it grows fairly quickly into a multi-stemmed plant around 1 metre in height and spread.
-Site in a sunny position in well-drained soil (or pot) to ensure good growth and...
+A fantastic Aloe closely related to Aloe vera which is proven to be hardy down to at least -10 degrees centigrade.
+Aloe striatula grows fairly quickly into an architectural multi-stemmed specimen around 1 metre in height and spread.
+Site in a sunny p...

 Perennial plant with quadrangular leaves, with spines.
 Dasylirion is a group of over a dozen of grassy looking rosette plants native to the southwestern US and northern Mexico.
 They are not grasses but are related to the Agaves.
 As they grow older, ...